-So if you are looking for a little something different, a little something delicious, and a very simple dinner, you should give this skillet dinner of garlic chili chicken and peppers a try.
+So if you are looking for a little something different, a little something delicious, and a very simple healthy dinner, you should give this garlic chili chicken and peppers skillet a try.
 Let me know in the comments if you make this, I love to hear from you!

 Shop for this recipe:

-If you enjoyed this recipe, don’t forget to give it a rating below and save it on Pinterest for later!
+If you enjoyed this recipe, let me know with a comment and a star rating below.
+And don’t forget to share it on Facebook and save it on Pinterest for later:

 Garlic Chili Chicken and Pepper Skillet

 - 1 lb chicken breast, thinly sliced (about 2 small-medium chicken breasts)

 - Salt & pepper , to taste